sivel/speedtest-cli/README.rst

-      --list           Display a list of speedtest.net servers sorted by distance --server SERVER  Specify a server ID to test against --mini MINI      URL of the Speedtest Mini server --version        Show the version number and exit
+      --list           Display a list of speedtest.net servers sorted by distance --server SERVER  Specify a server ID to test against --mini MINI      URL of the Speedtest Mini server --source SOURCE  Source IP address to bind to --version        Show the version number and exit